 "Sweet, poignant, and witty.
 Nearly perfect."The New York Daily News

 LAST GAS premiered at Portland Stage Company in 2010 and became the biggest selling three-week run in Portland Stage Company’s history.
 It enjoyed an enormously successful run at Geva Theatre Center in Rochester, NY in the winter of 2014.

 “…Peppered with poignant characters [and] sharp writing, nicely bridging humor and seriousness.”The Portland Phoenix

 “LAST GAS [is] a full tank of unfulfilled desires.
 Very funny and surprisingly thought-provoking.”The Portland Press-Herald

-A darker cousin to ALMOST, MAINE, John’s newest play, LOVE/SICK, is a collection of ten slightly twisted and completely hilarious short plays.
+A darker cousin to ALMOST, MAINE, John’s newest play, LOVE/SICK, is a collection of nine slightly twisted and completely hilarious short plays.
 Set on a Friday night in an alternate suburban reality, LOVE/SICK explores the pain and the joy that comes with being in love.
 Full of imperfect lovers and dreamers—from a couple obsessive impulsives who can’t stop kissing each other to the guy who goes hysterically deaf at the sound of the words “I love you” to the power couple who realize that they forgot to have the baby—LOVE/SICK is an unromantic comedy for the romantic in everyone.

 "A gem.
 Abundant belly laughs.”The Portland Daily Sun